sagemath/sagewiki_to_gh-2022-10-10/days100.md

 <<TableOfContents()>>

 The Sage days 100 workshop will take place in Bonn Germany, July 22nd - July 26th.
+It welcomes anyone who wishes to work with Sage, from complete beginners to advanced developers.

+There will be one day in the week dedicated to present Sage at Bonn University or Max-Planck Institut (for students, PhD students, Postdocs and professors).
+If you intend to come to this workshop, you are welcome to be involved in this.

+== Dates and location ==

+Precision about the location will come soon.

+ * Expected arrival of participants: sunday 21st
+ * Expected deprature: Friday 26th, saturday 27th or sunday 28th

+It is of course possible to attend the workshop for less than the full week.

 = Thematics =

-== Mathematical thematics ==
+== Broad mathematical thematics ==

 Combinatorics, geometry and dynamics on real surfaces (complex curves).
 Here is a non-exhaustive list